DBProductions/grunt-sample/README.md

 2. inside of the directory run `npm install` to install the dependencies
 3. run `grunt`

+## git Hook

+The example use grunt-githooks and have a test task defined which runs jshint, jscs.
+To activate the hook run `grunt githooks`, then a commit will run the test task before.

 ## Travis CI

 The continuous integration service is monitoring this repository: [Link](https://travis-ci.org/DBProductions/grunt-sample)

 ![Build Status](https://travis-ci.org/DBProductions/grunt-sample.svg?branch=master)

+## Feedback
+Star this repo if you found it useful.
+Use the github issue tracker to give feedback on this repo.